 There were no significant differences in pore connectivity between any of the treatments at the core scale.
 At the aggregate scale, the connectivity was significantly greater under grassland and arable treatments than fallow with respect to pores <5.97 m, with no differences beyond this (Fig. 2e).
 There was no change in pore connectivity within aggregates with respect to pore size under fallow across the size range measured (Fig. 2e).

-At the core scale, the soil porosity within the VOI which was used for permeability simulation was linearly related to the porosity of ROI (P<0.001), but was on average 73% greater (P<0.001; data not shown).
+At the core scale, the soil porosity within the VOI used for permeability simulation was linearly related to porosity of ROI (P<0.001), but was on average 73% greater (P<0.001; data not shown).
 Within this VOI, porosity was significantly greater under grassland than fallow, with arable intermediate but not significantly different from either (Table 4).
 Simulated water permeability mirrored these trends, and was circa two-fold greater for grassland than fallow (Table 3).
 There was a significant positive log-log relationship between porosity and permeability in the case of fallow and arable, and marginally so for grassland (Fig. S2a).
-Across all three treatments there was no significant difference between the regression coefficients (overall mean 1.12 +/- 0.30; Table 4).
+Across all three treatments there was no significant difference between the regression coefficients (overall mean 1.12 ± 0.30; Table 4).
 At the aggregate scale, the porosity of VOIs and ROIs of aggregates was not different (P<0.001; data not shown).
 Here, mean porosity was significantly different between all treatments in the rank order of grassland>arable>fallow (Table 3).
 Modelled permeability in grassland treatments was double that in arable and fallow, which were not significantly different from each other (Table 3).
-At this scale, there was a significant positive log-log relationship between porosity and permeability in all cases which was weakest for fallow (Fig. S2b), but as for the core-scale, there was no significant difference between the regression coefficients across all treatments (Table 4; overall mean 1.0 +/- 0.23).
+At this scale, there was a significant positive log-log relationship between porosity and permeability in all cases which was weakest for fallow (Fig. S2b), but as for the core-scale, there was no significant difference between the regression coefficients across all treatments (Table 4; overall mean 1.0 ± 0.23).

-Effect on management types on sandy soil
+Effect of management on sandy soil

 Qualitative observations